-Recipients may enroll in individual undergraduate courses with the tuition remission grant, so long as their enrollment does not exclude the enrollment of other degree-seeking students.
-The Running Start program is an included program for active employees only
+Recipients are not eligible for summer tuition remission benefits.
+Recipients may enroll in fall and spring individual undergraduate courses with the tuition remission grant, so long as their enrollment does not exclude the enrollment of other degree-seeking students.

+The Running Start program is an included program for active employees only.